azuredevcollege/trainingdays/day3/challenges/01-challenge-cosmosdb.md

 #### Explanation: what is done in index.js

-The function listens to every change on the `customer` collection and pushes customer documents that have Germany or France as their country code in their address to the `customerView` collection.
+The function listens to every change on the `customer` collection and pushes customer documents that have `Germany / DE` or `France / FR` as country code in their address to the `customerView` collection.
 Go ahead and open up your Visual Studio Code in the function folder using the following folder path: